Krzysiek127/JB/README.md

 ##  Akademia Pranków Cheetos

-:Jail:breaker alpha build 03052024-1110 made by *The Three Retards* aims to cause the most EPIC trollage in the Regional Centre of Professional Education.
+:Jail:breaker alpha build 03052024-1110 made by *The Three Retards* aims to cause the most EPIC trollage in the Regional Centre of Professional Education in Low Town.
 Written in C, jailbreaker allows for remote activities such as:
 * Displaying MessageBox
 * Playing predefined sounds		(🎵Polskie szamba liderem są w kraju🎵)
 * Changing wallpaper